Annabelle: Creation: Development

 In October 2015, it was confirmed that an Annabelle sequel was in development.
 David F. Sandberg replaced Annabelle's John R. Leonetti as the sequel's director in March 2016.
-He has described himself as a fan of the franchise, especially the first one, since they were "more of a classic, old-school horror movie in many ways."
+He has described himself as a fan of the franchise, especially the first one, since they were "more of a classic, old-school horror movie in many ways".
 James Wan and New Line Cinema approached Sandberg to helm the sequel during the post-production on Lights Out, after they were impressed by the early cuts of the film.
-Sandberg and Wan had met each other during production of Lights Out, as the movie was produced by Wan's Atomic Monster Productions.
-Sandberg did not want to direct another formulaic horror sequel, but after reading the script and realising how it deviated from the first film, he agreed to direct it.
-He was attracted to it as it was a standalone film, as a result of which he had more creative freedom.
+Sandberg and Wan had met each other during production of Lights Out, as the movie was produced by Wan's Atomic Monster.
+Sandberg did not want to direct another formulaic horror sequel but, after reading the script and realizing how it deviated from the first film, he agreed to direct it.
+He was attracted to it as it was a standalone film, which granted him more creative freedom.
 The fact that it was a period piece made it more appealing to him.
 The first film's screenwriter, Gary Dauberman, returned to write the script, with Peter Safran and James Wan returning to produce.
-In March 2017, Sandberg revealed the film would be a prequel to the original Annabelle film, and titled Annabelle: Creation.
+In March 2017, Sandberg revealed the film would be a prequel to the original Annabelle film, titled Annabelle: Creation.

-Sandberg drew references from the look of the 1963 psychological horror film The Haunting, due to its use of CinemaScope cinematography, and cited the score of The Shining to be the biggest inspiration for the film's chilling music.
+Sandberg drew references from the look of the 1963 psychological horror film The Haunting, due to its use of CinemaScope cinematography, and cited the score of The Shining as the biggest inspiration for the film's chilling music.
 He also borrowed inspiration from the "old school" feel of The Conjuring.
-He decided he would rely upon tension and suspense, as opposed to jump scares.
-Unlike his debut film Lights Out, in which he meticulously crafted each scene beforehand, Sandberg had a different approach to Annabelle: Creation.
-With Annabelle he "was inspired by the set and moment" and so did not prepare with extensive storyboards or diagrams, instead relying on the mantra, "We'll figure it out on set together.
+He decided he would rely upon tension and suspense as opposed to jump scares.
+Unlike his debut film Lights Out, in which he meticulously crafted each scene beforehand, Sandberg took a different approach to Annabelle: Creation.
+With Annabelle, he "was inspired by the set and moment" and so did not prepare with extensive storyboards or diagrams, instead relying on the mantra, "We'll figure it out on set together.
 We'll make it work."

 Sandberg softened some of Annabelle's features to make her more believable as a child's toy, having the cheeks filled-out and fixing her overbite.
 He found shooting with the doll challenging since the object was immobile, and he needed to use other objects—such as a sheet—to make her move around.
-Father Robert was a consultant on the film.
+An exorcist, Father Robert, was a consultant on the film.